PhonSobon/synthetic-data-generation-for-computer-vision/README.md

 ## 🧠 Example Usage

-Here’s how you create one synthetic image with labels:
+Here’s how you create one hundred synthetic image with labels:

 ```bash
 python3 main.py 0 100 1